chrstphrbls/news/readme.md

 -Can't delete his/her own published news nor those of the users, results in NoReverseMatch error.

 WEB APP
--Created users disappear after sometime.
+-Created users disappear after some time.
--Can only access user accounts in machines where they are created.
+-Can only access user accounts on machines where they are created.

 ## Contributing
 -[@christophernabo](https://github.com/christophernabo)